|

 Realism principle

-"Art is that which, through an individual, shows the oneness of the
+"Art is that which, through an individual, shows the

 opposites in reality."
 We study instances of music, from Bach's